-I’m just gonna go ahead and say it … a Grand Canyon river rafting trip is not luxurious, and the food is not gourmet.
+I’m just gonna go ahead and say it … a Grand Canyon river rafting trip is adventurous and exciting, but not luxurious, and the food is not gourmet.
 I’m saying this considering the “rim-world” definitions of luxury and gourmet, which conjure up visions of great comfort, extravagance and fancy, fine dining.

 With regard to the outdoor world, GCW raft trips are relatively comfortable.
 You’ll be woken by a freshly prepared cup of cowboy coffee followed by a warm breakfast.
 During the day guides lead the way through dramatic scenery and hidden gems that can only be accessed by river.
 Stories are told of the history and geology of the beloved Grand Canyon.
 A deli lunch spread is a treat along the midday river’s edge.
 In camp, you’ll mingle with your new companions while the guides demonstrate a camp set-up and prepare dinner.
 With all of the camping equipment provided for you, sleeping under the stars comes with ease.

 Our guides, however, will expect you to pitch in where possible.
 Helping load and unload the rafts is a daily activity, setting up your tent and sleeping area is your responsibility, washing your own plates and utensils before AND after each meal is up to you, getting yourself to the meal line on time is important for the timing of the expeditions.
 There are many other small tasks that will be up to you like crushing your own cans, re-stocking your beer in the drag bags, etc. Also, if you see something needing attention, like low TP in the bathroom, you should tell a guide!
 Communication is key!